 Wildlife in a Changing Climate

 Surprisingly small changes in climate can pose extreme challenges for wildlife.
 A mountain plant may respond to a sustained temperature rise by growing higher up the mountain, but even just a 0.65 degree rise could mean suitable conditions become 100 metres higher up.
+We have already seen a rise of more than a degree in the last 100 years.
 What if the plant cannot colonise new areas fast enough - or it literally runs out of mountain?
 Similar changes face many species and habitats, and this is why landscape scale conservation that provides links and stepping stones to better connect natural habitats is at the core of strategies for 'climate proofing' wildlife.